5ud0ch0p/linux-privesc/README.md

 ## Before You Start - IMPORTANT

 Every effort has been made to ensure these labs to run cross platform (Mac, Linux, Windows).
-The labs run smoothly on Mac and Linux, but Docker for Windows is a fussy and may have a few issues.
+The labs run smoothly on Mac and Linux, but Docker for Windows is fussy and may have a few issues.
 Since the labs have been created using Linux, there is a known issue with Windows and CRLF.
 So you will need to set this globally in your git config:

 ```git config --global core.autocrlf input```